Information for Applicants

-Can current students participate in research at ARS through ORISE?
+Can current students participate in research at FBI VSP through ORISE?

 Current undergraduate and graduate students may hold appointments during the summer or part-time appointments during the semester.
 Please visit current opportunities to find projects that are currently accepting applications from students.

-Do I have to be a U.S. citizen to participate in ORISE programs?
+Do I have to be a U.S. citizen to participate in ORISE programs at the FBI?

 The project I want to apply for requires a completed degree.
 Do I need to have my degree completed before I apply, or can I apply if I am earning it within a few months?